 There are several reasons why a person may develop bipolar disorder.
 Understanding how the disorder developed is a key factor in the treatment of a patient’s condition.

 Bipolar disorder is most often developed as a result of genetic influence.
 Genetics play can major role in the development and onset of bipolar disorder.
 Bipolar disorder tends to run in families.
 This means that a person has a higher risk of developing bipolar disorder if he or she has a direct family member with bipolar disorder.
 A direct family member could be a parent, sibling, aunt, uncle or grandparent.

 It has been found that a person may be at higher risk of bipolar disorder if there is a family history of other mood disorders.
-In fact, an estimated 50% of people with bipolar disorder have a direct family member who suffers or has suffered from a mood disorder.
 Such mood disorders include depression, dysthymia, anxiety, posttraumatic stress disorder or postpartum disorder.

 Despite the strong genetic component that seems to be present in many cases, genetics are not the only contributing factor to the onset of bipolar disorder.

 A person’s environment plays a major role in the onset of bipolar disorder.
 For example, a child who is brought up in an unstable environment is at higher risk of developing bipolar disorder.
 Factors that may deem an environment unstable include:

 - Physical, mental, emotional, or sexual abuse

 - Disciplinarian parents

 - Lack of safe space to express self in a healthy way